SwissTPH/timci/README.md

 <a href="https://rawgit.com/rstudio/cheatsheets/master/package-development.pdf"><img src="https://raw.githubusercontent.com/batpigandme/cheatsheets/1c942c36846559b3e8efbd40d023bc351aeed6ba/pngs/thumbnails/package-development-thumbs.png" height="252"/></a>

 ## Contributing
-Pull requests are welcome.
+Pull requests are welcome on the `development` branch.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.